janalexxxx/local-multiplayer-ar.github.io/Tutorials/00 Unity Code Architecture & Organization/README.md

 # Scriptable Objects
 ## Use ScriptableObjects to manage data and settings for your game outside of individual scenes and components
-A good tutorial describing the use and implementation of ScriptableObjects can be found [here](https://www.youtube.com/watch?v=WLDgtRNK2VE&list=TLPQMTMwNzIwMjKeshyYMcdc1w&index=5.
+A good tutorial describing the use and implementation of ScriptableObjects can be found [here](https://www.youtube.com/watch?v=WLDgtRNK2VE&list=TLPQMTMwNzIwMjKeshyYMcdc1w&index=5).
 The video also includes an example project to check out the final implementation.

+Another good tutorial can be found [here](https://www.youtube.com/watch?v=aPXvoWVabPY).